 CBA Article 10.13 Outside Teaching Employment: Full-time members shall not accept outside teaching employment during the fall and spring semester with any other higher education institution without the express written approval of the president.

 Faculty Member:

 Department: Email:

 Semester of proposed teaching:

-Description of Teaching Assignment: Requests to teach will only be approved when the proposed arrangement would be of demonstrable benefit to both the faculty member and the Connecticut State University.
+Description of Teaching Assignment: Requests to teach will only proposed arrangement would be of demonstrable benefit to both and the Connecticut State University. / be approved the faculty r d when the nember

 Course Title and Level:

 Value of the assignment for faculty member and WCS (please de scribe below).

 Do you currently carry and overload or underload? # of credits

 Do you have reassigned time non-teaching activities?
 If yes, please describe the purpose of that reassigned time. # of credits

 Faculty Member's Signature and date:

 Comments, if any, by Department Chair:

 Department Chair's Signature and date:

 Comments, if any by Dean:

 Dean's Signature and date:

 Provost/Vice President's Signature and date:

 Presidential Action (Approved or Disapproved):

 President's Signature and date: